 A human factors approach stimulates a learning culture that addresses unsafe and unhealthy work conditions even before incidents happen.
 This ensures more lasting effects in the improvement of safety behaviour and performance.
-That is why we have Safety Delta, because it makes us focus on issues that should be addressed, even if we didn’t have an incident yet.
+That is why we have Safety Delta, because it makes us focus on issues that should be addressed, even if we haven’t had an incident yet.

-TIP: The Safety Delta cycle includes the Development stage where the crew strengthen their knowledge on certain areas identified in the Diagnosis stage.
+TIP: The Safety Delta cycle includes the Development stage, where the crew strengthen their knowledge in certain areas identified in the Diagnosis stage.
 As you finish each cycle, take note of the learning opportunities linked to the Crew Safety Diagnosis report result.

 Satisfy industry quality standards

 TIP: Even though it is still unclear how the industry should comply, working with Safety Delta now will help you fulfil requirements that are already here or will come in the near future.
-We will update the learning materials currently to help your vessels comply.
+We will update the current learning materials to assist your vessels in complying.

 The following article will give you concrete ideas about modules and activities in Safety Delta that promote a human factors approach.